Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 According to PCMag’s BSOD troubleshooting guide, this error is primarily hardware-related:

-- Faulty RAM - Bad memory modules or incorrect RAM settings (60% of cases)
+- Faulty RAM - Bad memory modules or incorrect RAM settings (the most common cause)

-We tested multiple scenarios.
-Faulty RAM caused the error most consistently.
-Overheating was the second most common cause, especially on laptops with dust buildup.
+Faulty RAM triggers this error most consistently.
+Overheating is the second most common cause, especially on laptops with dust buildup.

 #Fix 1: Test Your RAM with Windows Memory Diagnostic